-Khartoum sent tanks into Abyei town, the area's main settlement, on Saturday, the United Nations said after weeks of growing tension and accusations of skirmishes by both sides.
+The northern army sent tanks into Abyei Saturday, the United Nations said, after weeks of growing tension and accusations of skirmishes by both sides.

-Thousands of people fled, leaving Abyei town empty, while food supplies have also been disrupted, an aid organization said.
-U.N. personnel based in the area said they had not been able to resume patrols of the region due to fighting.
+Thousands of people fled, leaving Abyei town empty, while food supplies have also been disrupted, the aid group Medecins Sans Frontieres said.

 "Free citizens, your armed forces will hold all areas which the laws and agreements entrust to it.
-They will work on establishing peace and stability so the government can reach a solution and accord to ensure security and stability in the region," the northern army said late on Sunday.
+They will work on establishing peace and stability so the government can reach a solution and accord to ensure security and stability in the region," the northern army told state media late Sunday.

 North Sudan says it sent in troops to clear out southern soldiers who it said had broken agreements by entered the area.

-The 2005 peace deal that ended two decades of civil war promised Abyei residents a referendum over whether to join the north or south but that never took place as neither side could agree on who was qualified to vote.
+The same deal also promised Abyei residents their own referendum over whether to join the north or south but that never took place as neither side could agree on who was qualified to vote.

 The last civil war killed an estimated 2 million people and forced around 4 million to flee, many of them to countries neighboring Sudan.